 We DO NOT

-believe that children’s Scriptural knowledge should be left up to Sunday School and Youth Groups, too many of whom are dedicated to having fun.
+DO NOT believe that children’s Scriptural knowledge should be left up to Sunday School and Youth Groups, too many of whom are dedicated to having fun.
 “They are too young to understand such things” is the devil’s argument to deter parents from discharging their duty.
 (See Train a Child)

 We DO NOT